Toa Payoh ritual murders: Battle of the government and private psychiatrists

+The prosecution's expert witness Dr Chee Kuan Tsee—a psychiatrist at Woodbridge Hospital—believed that Tan was happy with the material lifestyle that Lim gave her and did not have the impression that Tan had an unhappy married life.
+Later during cross-examination by J.B.
+Jeyaretnam, he admitted that he disregarded Tan's abuse though he continued to insist that Tan was mentally sound during the killings.
+He felt if she was mentally unsound, she would have becoming increasingly neglectful of her personal appearance but instead had skincare and slimming treatments.
+Dr Chee did not link this with how Lim's perverse demands for Tan to look youthful, even forcing her into depraved acts such as copulating with her own younger brother.
+Dr Chee also alleged that Tan was happy with Lim providing her with "nice clothes, cosmetics, and whatever she needed", although it was already established that Lim had forced Hoe into prostitution and controlled all earnings that Tan was bringing in.

-Both Dr Nagulendran and Dr Chee agreed that Hoe suffered from schizophrenia long before she met Lim, and that her stay in Woodbridge Hospital had helped her recovery.
-Dr Nagulendran noted that Hoe appeared cheerful after her arrest.
-He also said that Hoe was frightened and sad to see the children electrocuted, which triggered memories of what she went through.
-Dr Nagulendran's diagnosis was that Hoe was mentally ill at the time of the killings.
+Both Dr Nagulendran and Dr Chee agreed that Hoe suffered from schizophrenia before she met Lim.
+After abuse from Tan, which included frequent electric shocks, Hoe's condition worsened to the point that she beat her mother and poured urine on her mother.
 On the other hand, since the Woodbridge doctors thought she appeared well during her follow-up checks (16 July 1980 – 31 January 1981), Dr Chee evaluated she was well at the time of the killings.
-Were Hoe as severely impaired by her condition as Dr Nagulendran described, she would have been unable to work.
-But she had a job.
-Dr Chee also believed that a mentally ill person is more likely to resist being controlled than a healthy person can, and did not think that Hoe was controlled by Lim.
+Dr Chee claimed that were Hoe as severely impaired by her condition as Dr Nagulendran described, she would have been unable to work.
+But she had continued her factory work.
+Dr Chee also believed that a mentally ill person is more likely to resist being controlled than a healthy person can, and concluded that he did not think that Hoe was controlled by Lim.
+Dr Chee did not appear to have made any links between his diagnosis and Hoe's history of abuse at Tan's hands (including being regularly tortured and witnessing Tan kill her husband).